 The A or'ta, arising from the heart, is the main arterial trunk.
-Gor'o-na-ry, supplies the walls of the heart.
+Cor'o-na-ry, supplies the walls of the heart.

 Bron'chi-al, supplies the lungs.

 In-ter-cos'tals, supply the walls of the chest.

 Gas'tric, supplies the stomach.

+He-pat'ie, supplies the liver.

-He-pat'ic, supplies the stomach.
-Splen'ic, supplies the spleen.
-Ze'nal, supplies the kidney.
-Mas-en-ter'ics, supply the bowels.
-Spinal, supplies the spinal cord.
+Splen'ie, supplies the spleen.

+Be'nal, supplies the kidney.

+Hos-en-ter'ics, supply the bowels.

+Spi'nal, supplies the spinal cord.